 With my Christmas deliveries done, my visiting family shoehorned into guest rooms, couches and etc I did my final wrapping of gifts.

-The fire had done its worst, burned homes mere miles from where I lived, stopped about a mile from my home and moved into the trackless back country where it burned through the acres day and night, racking up the #1 position for largest fire in California since they recorded them.
+The fire had done its worst, burned homes mere miles from where I lived, stopped less than a mile from my home and moved into the trackless back country where it burned through the acres day and night, racking up the #1 position for largest fire in California since they recorded them.

 The wind had come and blown away most of the lingering ash and it seemed life could almost go back to normal.
 I thought we were done.
 Little did I know that the fire which had denuded our hills didn’t spell safety.
 Only safety from fire…Tune in next week for being a jeweler after the flood.